webplate/service.ytdl-rcv/README.md

 - dowload as ZIP
 - use KODI install addon from zip functionnality

-Customize and save the bookmarklet:
+Customize and save the bookmarklet on the clients:

     javascript:(function(){location.href='http://KODI_IP:8282/watch?url='+location.href;})();

-Then just click on it to trigger a web media request to KODI.
+Then, when visiting a web page with a media, just click on the bookmarklet to trigger a request to KODI.